 How will hay bales be loaded and unloaded to and from the hay shed?
 The type of machinery used to load & unload hay bales can impact the overall dimensions of the shed & how best to set up your hay shed so that loading and unloading is easy and efficient.

 Spanlift hay sheds are clear span making loading and unloading easier and with the added protection of bale bumpers to the rear wall and in round bale hay shed side wall to make loading that little easier.
 Consider carefully the hardstand area you will need in front of your hay shed for truck movements.
 The hardstand area requires careful consideration as to make sure all water runs away from the shed and you have ample room for movement around trucks.

 4. Stormwater Storage

 Water is a very valuable resource, especially in Australia.
 Depending on the dimensions of your hay shed, you may be able to harvest thousands of litres of rainwater each year.
 In order to maximise water collection, Spanlift in conjunction with one of our suppliers has a guttering system allowing the removal of all intermittent downpipes and all stormwater to flow to the end of the shed where water is to be collected.

 Getting your hands on a council permit can be a tedious process.
-We recommend that you make use of the government resources such as on https://www.sa.gov.au/topics/planning-and-property/land-and-property-development to clarify any rules you may need to take into consideration.
+We recommend that you make use of government resources such as Plan SA to clarify any rules you may need to take into consideration.

 From there you can create your plans and send them through to your local council.
-If you build your shed with Spanlift, we can provide you with all the necessary building plans to submit for council approval.
+When building your shed with Spanlift, we can provide you with all the necessary building plans and assist you in the council approval process.